What Is a Good SAT Score?

 - While there’s no standard for a “good” SAT score, it’s best to aim for a score of at least 1200.

-- More importantly, aim for an SAT score that’s within or higher than the middle 50% of scores achieved by admitted students to our school.
+- More importantly, aim for an SAT score that’s within or higher than the middle 50% of scores achieved by admitted students to the school you want to attend.

 - Figure out which method of studying best suits your needs: self-study, SAT courses, or private tutoring.